Texas waterfall hikes

 Nestled just a short drive from Austin, Hamilton Pool is a vision straight out of a fantasy novel.

-The swimming hole, with its 50-foot waterfall cascading into a serene pool, surrounded by massive slabs of limestone is a sight to behold and a must-visit for any nature enthusiast.
-It’s a short hike to get there and you do need to make reservations beforehand for it.
+The natural pool, with its 50-foot waterfall cascading into a serene basin surrounded by massive slabs of limestone, is a sight to behold and a must-visit for any nature enthusiast.
+It’s a short hike to get there, and you do need reservations beforehand.

 me sitting on a rock in a river me sitting on a rock ledge by a body of water